rr-retroroot/emulationstation-de/USERGUIDE.md

 The only drawback of this approach is that when scraping using TheGamesDB you will get very inaccurate results as this scraper service does not support ScummVM short names.
 It can however be worked around by refining the searches.
 ScreenScraper does natively support ScummVM short names and you should get very accurate results with this scraper service.

-A final alternative is to use _folder links_ to keep the directory structure intact while still being able to launch the game file directly without having to enter the directory, but for ScummVM specifically that is not really recommended.

 #### Ports

-Ports are not executed using emulators, but are rather applications running natively on the operating system.
+Ports are not really executed using emulators, but are rather applications running natively on the operating system.
+The easiest way to handle these is to add a simple shell script or batch file where you can customize the exact launch parameters for the game.

-On Windows it's straightforward to add these to ES-DE, simply copy the Start Menu entries for your games into the ~\ROMs\ports directory.
-These files have the .lnk extension and can be launched directly from within ES-DE.

-For Linux and macOS it's a bit more complicated.
-The easiest way to handle these is to add a simple shell script where you can customize the exact launch parameters for the game.
-It's possible to add these files directly to the root of the ports folder, but normally it's recommended to setup a separate directory per game as there may be more than a single file required.
+It's possible to add these files directly to the root folder, but normally it's recommended to setup a separate directory per game as there may be more than a single file required.
 For instance you often want to have easy access to the game setup utility which may have to be executed separately from the actual game.

-That's possibly also true on Windows, so even when just copying .lnk files from the Start Menu it may be a good idea to separate the games into their own folders.

 Here's an example for setting up Chocolate-Doom, GZDoom and DarkPlaces on Unix: